 Tips for Preventing Future Clogged Kitchen Sink

-To avoid future clogged kitchen sinks, it’s essential to follow these simple tips.
+To avoid future clogged kitchen sinks, it’s essential to follow these simple plumbing tips.

 - Avoid dumping large food scraps or grease into the sink, as they can quickly build up and cause blockages.
 Instead, scrape leftover food into the trash or compost bin before washing dishes.